Understanding LADWP Electric Rates in 2023 | Solar.com

 However, consumption is typically much higher in the summer as warmer temperatures and heat waves increase the need for air conditioning.

 A central AC unit typically consumes around 3.25 kilowatts per hour.
-If you run it for 12 hours a day that adds 39 kWh to your daily consumption and 2,340 kWh to your bi-monthly consumption.
-So, AC usage alone can put LADWP customers into Tier 3 rates, which can be over 35 cents per kWh in the summer, as show in the charts below.
+Running it for 12 hours a day adds 39 kWh to your daily consumption and 2,340 kWh to your bi-monthly consumption.
+So, AC usage alone can put LADWP customers into Tier 3 rates, which were over 35 cents per kWh in the summer of 2023 and could reach 37 cents per kWh in 2024.

 Under LADWP’s Standard Residential Rate schedule, the name of the game is simply to use as little electricity as possible to avoid buying it at Tier 2 and Tier 3 rates.
 But, for many people, this is easier said than done.
 Households with higher consumption and the ability to control when they use that electricity may benefit from LADWP’s Time-of-Use (TOU) rates.